MarquezProject/marquez/CONTRIBUTING.md

 * Use a _group_ at the beginning of your branch names

   ```
-  wip      Work on a feature is still in progress
   feature  Add or expand a feature
   bug      Fix a bug
   ```